 It is your responsibility to ensure that you have a valid Learning Agreement in place.

 Once we have received your completed and signed Learning Agreement, your payments may begin.
 Payments will be made fortnightly in arrears straight into your bank account, dependent on your attendance, progress and conduct at your School or Learning Centre.
-Payments will follow a set schedule which can be found on page 21 and 22 of the Student Funding Guidance.
+Payments will follow a set schedule which can be found in the Student Funding Guidance.
 Please note that there may be occasions where payments are delayed due to public or bank holidays.

 You can only be paid for each full week's attendance within term time, up to a maximum of 42 weeks in any one academic year.
 You will not receive any payments during short, term time holidays which include the October, Christmas and Easter breaks.

 Your attendance will be monitored on a regular basis to ensure that you are meeting the targets set out in your Learning Agreement and payments will only be issued for weeks where you have maintained 100% attendance.

 There are some circumstances which will not affect your attendance, as long as they are authorised by your education provider, such as work experience, field trips, medical or dental appointments (where you have shown that you have a valid appointment card or letter), etc. Full details about the types of absences that are authorised can be found in the Student Funding Guidance or alternatively you can discuss this with your School or Learning Centre.

 Failure to maintain 100% attendance and provide a valid reason for your absences will result in your EMA payments being withheld and may even lead to your payments being stopped if you are persistently late or absent.